byomkesh03/Snake-Game/README.md

 ## Demo
-You can play the game online by visiting the following link: Snake Game Demo
+You can play the game online by visiting the following link: [here](https://byomkesh03.github.io/Snake-Game/).